jeanbou/MOOCs/Coursera/Google_IT_Support__Specialization/Course_1_Technical_Support_Fundamentals/Week6/Troubleshooting_Best_Practices_Graded_Quiz.md

 **After making the corresponding question, I found out that the root cause was that the user was using heavy applications at the same time.
 Ask to close the application not in use.
 (CORRECT)**

 Ask user to reboot computer

+### Question 10

+Consider the following case study:

+The help desk receives a call from a customer/user with the following problem: “I’m unable to log-in to my account.”
+Select the best ticket documentation from the following:

+--

+I sent the reset link to the customer to generate a new password.

+User can not log-in to their account.

+**The user reported the error, “I’m unable to log-in to my account”.
+After confirming the user was typing the username and password correctly, I found out that the user password had expired.
+I sent the reset link to the customer to generate a new password.
+(CORRECT)**

+Close.